Japanese Primer

 Learning the Kanji

-Toward basic fluency, we will learn the jouyou kanji.
+Toward basic literacy, we will learn the jouyou kanji.
 This is the subset of kanji considered by the Japanese government and Ministry of Education to constitute baseline literacy for people who have completed schooling in Japan through high school.

 For example, the character 灯 means lamp.
 The main radical is 火, fire.
 In fact, the rest of 灯 are also radicals. 亅 means barb, and 一 means one.
-We could then say that a lamp in the old days was one bit of fire attached to a barb-like holder.
+I could then say that a lamp in the old days was one bit of fire attached to a barb-like holder.
 One reading of the kanji is とう which sounds similar to the English "toe."
 You put the fire at the end of the barb-like pole to keep it away from you, so you don't burn your toes.

 The story may be silly or far-fetched, but whatever helps you remember the meaning and perhaps one reading of the kanji is beneficial.
 The stories, and even the radicals, are crutches that are meant to fall away and even out of memory over time as the meaning and readings of kanji become second nature to you.

-We recommend dividing the jouyou kanji into groups based on the school grade in which the kanji are taught.
+I recommend dividing the jouyou kanji into groups based on the school grade in which the kanji are taught.
 This is grades 1-6 for about the first 50% of characters, and the remaining characters are taught throughout secondary school.
-After grouping the characters by grade, we recommend sorting them by frequency.
+After grouping the characters by grade, I recommend sorting them by frequency.
 This helps most for the large group taught throughout secondary school, which you might also want to further divide into smaller groups arbitrarily.
 When grouped this way, you could learn all kanji for grade 1 and then start consuming reading material for first-grade students.
-We recommend this approach to reinforce what you learn.
+I recommend this approach to reinforce what you learn.

 For recognition, an entry in your spaced repetition tool might look like